 It wasn’t until 1519 when the Spanish conquistadors arrived at the Aztec Kingdom of Tenochtitlan, where around 1.5 million people lived.
 Although Columbus had been up and down the coast, it took 27 years before the Spanish first explored the kingdom.

 Hernan Cortes and 550 men made their way to Tabasco on 11 ships and started to make their way inland.

 By the time the Aztec king came to fight, the conquistadors had already amassed 6,000 indigenous allies.
 King Moctezuma was eventually captured.

 Fast forward to the 19th century, and the end of the Spanish reign was apparent to see.
-They had suffered a defeat to the French, and the upper-class of Mexico were unhappy with the tax rises imposed on them… this sparked the rebellion.
+They had suffered a defeat to the French, and the upper class of Mexico was unhappy with the tax rises imposed on them… this sparked the rebellion.